You are here

 Howe created and taught a series of popular courses in forensic accounting, starting with the undergraduate course Fraud Examination.
 After the success of that course, she developed two graduate courses, and created a Graduate Certificate in Fraud and Forensic Accounting.
 Incorporating many real-world situations, hands-on cases and guest speakers, the courses encourage students to consider the broader ethical and legal implications they will face in business situations.

-As Program Director for Bentley’s Master of Science in Accountancy (MSA), Howe is the faculty adviser for prospective and current MSA students, many of whom are working on the 150 educational hours mandated for CPA licensing in most states.
+As Program Director for Bentley’s masters of accounting (MSA), Howe is the faculty adviser for prospective and current MSA students, many of whom are working on the 150 educational hours mandated for CPA licensing in most states.
 Says Howe, “My goal is to ensure that students take the appropriate coursework to support their career plans as well as their professional licensing requirements.
 It is a pleasure to work with the highly motivated students here at Bentley.”

 U.S. News & World Report ranked Bentley No. 2 among regional universities in New England and the Mid-Atlantic states, up from No. 3 last year, highlighting Bentley’s high-quality faculty and academic programs along with the strong value that students receive from a Bentley education.